dcoloma/fxosRate/README.md

 Library Configuration
 ========================

-The init method accepts 8 parameters that allow configuring accordingly the library:
+The `init` method accepts a third optional configuration object with the following keys to allow configuring accordingly the library:

 * applicationName: Name of your application in the marketplace, it's important it's the same as in the marketplace so that user can be redirected to the correct "rate me" page.
 * version: It will be used to check if user has the latest version of the application (not implemented yet).